 - Aetna Health ConnectionsSM disease management program — Whether you’ve been working with your doctor to manage a condition, or you just received a diagnosis, this program can help you follow your treatment plan.
 There are online programs, group coaching and one-on-one nurse support available to do what’s best for you.
 This program supports more than 35 health conditions, including diabetes, heart disease, asthma and low back pain.
 It’s likely the program can help with your condition, too.
 You may get a call or letter from us to join the program.
 Or, you can call 1-866-269-4500 to learn more or sign up.

 Provider Network Questions

-Your plan network is a broad, national network that includes over 1.15 million health care professionals and more than 5,600 hospitals¹.
+Your plan network is a broad, national network that includes about 1.2 million health care professionals and more than 5,700 hospitals¹.

 There are three main advantages to using network doctors: quality, convenience, and savings.

 Quality – Doctors who are admitted to the network have met our tough standards for quality.